mihajm/http/article.md

 }
 ```

 Personally I prefer to be slightly more manual about these things, so I'd leave the interface as it's outlined originally & simple use the provided callbacks to update state as I see fit.
 After all, we save very little code this way.
 Here's an example which is slightly more advanced (although it uses slightly different primitives, they are conceptually similar enough); [event-definition.store.ts](https://github.com/mihajm/event7/blob/master/libs/event-definition/client/src/lib/event-definition.store.ts).

-Here we're similarly doing an optimistic update, but giving the user both a "retry" and a "re-open" option.
-This is dues to the form itself being within a dialog, which we close before the update.
-Since we preserve the form state with our primitives from [Part 2](https://dev.to/mihamulec/fun-grained-reactivity-in-angular-part-2-forms-e84) we can simply re-open the dialog and revert the data, making sure the user never loses anything :).
+I'm also highlighting it, because it contains an interesting solution to an optimistic update issue; _loss of state_.
+Specifically it contains it's forms in dialog components, which are optimistically closed when the user confirms.
+If we just _reverted_ the state on error, their work would be lost forever.
+The solution is quite simple though, we pass the [form state](https://dev.to/mihamulec/fun-grained-reactivity-in-angular-part-2-forms-e84) into our `mutationResource`'s context & re-open that state on error (+ display a message), this allows the user to potentially _fix_ what went wrong.

 ## Bonus - Deduplication

 Alright time for a bit of a bonus feature: request deduplication.
-If for some reason, we make a request to an url, while another to the same one is still in flight...let's not call the server twice.
-This allows us to use our resources in a more _worry-free_ manner, just like tanstack.
+If for some reason, we make a request to an url (+ params), while another to the same one is still in flight...let's not call the server twice.
+This allows us to use our resources in a more _worry-free_ manner, just like Tanstack.

 _Originally this interceptor was inspired by this article [Request Deduplication in Angular](https://dev.to/kasual1/request-deduplication-in-angular-3pd8).
 In fact the code is still quite similar, since it works well.
-I thought I'd add it here as well, since it *roundes out* our feature set nicely._
+I thought I'd add it here as well, since it roundes out our feature set nicely._

 ```typescript
 // Heavily inpsired by: https://dev.to/kasual1/request-deduplication-in-angular-3pd8